 1. INTRODUCTION

 Chlorophyll pigments consist of two main types, a and b’.Their contents relate closely to primary production because they absorb sunlight and convert sunlight, water, and carbon dioxide into carbohydrates and oxygen.
 It is the principal pigment involved in photosynthesis, whereas chlorophyll b’ is the accessory pigment, collecting the energy to pass it into chlorophyll a.
 Indication of high levels of chlorophyll content is a result of effective photosynthetic and metabolic activity (Vishwakarma et al., 2021).
 Chlorophyll is a pigment present in all green plants, and it is required for photosynthesis, which is a process by which light energy converts to chemical energy.
 It is a unique pigment with green colour and found in diverse plants [1,2].
 Chlorophyll is found in almost every green part of plants, i.e. leaves and stems, within the chloroplast, the main organelle which contains the highest amount.
 Chloroplasts are in the mesophyll layer of plant leaves.
-Chloroplasts possess thykaloid membranes which contain chlorophyll, the pigment that gives plants their green colour.
-Chlorophyll in plants enables plants to manufacture their own food through the process of photosynthesis during which plants release oxygen into the environment.
-Proponents of chlorophyll believe the green pigment has antioxidant properties, strengthen immune system, aid treatment of iron deficiency anaemia, enhance skin care and detox the body although there is dearth of research to support these claims and reports are atimes conflicting [1,2].
+Chloroplasts possess thykaloid membranes, which contain chlorophyll, the pigment that gives plants their green colour.
+Chlorophyll in plants enables plants to manufacture their own food through the process of photosynthesis, during which plants release oxygen into the environment.
+Proponents of chlorophyll believe the green pigment has antioxidant properties, strengthens the immune system, aids the treatment of iron deficiency anaemia, enhances skin care, and detoxes the body, although there is a dearth of research to support these claims and reports are at times conflicting [1,2].
 Moreover, chlorophyll is believed to reduce inflammation and aid weight loss [3,4].
 Also, chlorophyll has been reported to be useful in the control of diabetes [5].
-More researches are needed to know more on the therapeutic effectiveness of chlorophyll.
+More researches are needed to know more about the therapeutic effectiveness of chlorophyll.

 Degradation of chlorophyll occurs during leaf senescence and fruit ripening.
-This gives room for recycling of nitrogen and other nutrients and for protection from buildup of phototoxic chlorophyll intermediates [6].
-During chlorophyll degradation, it has been reported that dephytylation- removal of phytol tail, occurs first, catalyzed by enzymes chlorophyllase, which converts chlorophyll to phytol and chlorophyllide.
-Kinetics of chlorophyll degradation have been conducted on a number of variety of vegetable leaves including morisa xak (Amaranthus caudatus), ivy gourd leaf (Coccinia grandis Voigt), yacon (Smallanthus sonchifolius), turnip green, Malabar spinach (Basella alba) and waterleaf (Talinum triangulare) [7,8,9,10].
+This gives room for recycling of nitrogen and other nutrients and for protection from the buildup of phototoxic chlorophyll intermediates [6].
+During chlorophyll degradation, it has been reported that dephytylation- removal of phytol tail, occurs first, catalysed by enzymes chlorophyllase, which converts chlorophyll to phytol and chlorophyllide.
+Kinetics of chlorophyll degradation have been conducted on a number of varieties of vegetable leaves, including morisa xak (Amaranthus caudatus), ivy gourd leaf (Coccinia grandis Voigt), yacon (Smallanthus sonchifolius), turnip green, Malabar spinach (Basella alba) and waterleaf (Talinum triangulare) [7,8,9,10].
 Knowledge of chlorophyll degradation is important so as to predict the loss of quality during processing and storage [11].
-Stability of chlorophyll is affected by a number of factors including temperature and pH [12,10].
+Stability of chlorophyll is affected by a number of factors, including temperature and pH [12,10].